Feature Selection: A Data Perspective: Feature Selection on Conventional Data

-\subsubsection{Joint Mutual Information~\citep{yang1999data}}
+\subsubsection{Joint Mutual Information}

 MIFS and MRMR reduce feature redundancy in the feature selection process.
-An alternative criterion, Joint Mutual Information~\citep{yang1999data,meyer2008information} is proposed to increase the complementary information that is shared between new unselected feature and selected features given the class labels.
+An alternative criterion, Joint Mutual Information~\cite{yang1999data,meyer2008information} is proposed to increase the complementary information that is shared between unselected features and selected features given the class labels.
 The feature selection criterion is listed as follows:

-The basic idea of JMI is that we should include new features that are complementary to existing features given the class labels.
+The basic idea of JMI is that we should include new features that are complementary to the existing features given the class labels.

-Unlike previous mentioned approaches that can be directly represented by the linear combination of Shannon information terms, JMI can not be directly reduced to the condition likelihood maximization framework.
-In~\citep{brown2012conditional}, authors demonstrate that with simple manipulations, the JMI criterion can be re-written as:
+JMI cannot be directly reduced to the condition likelihood maximization framework.
+In~\cite{brown2012conditional}, the authors demonstrate that with simple manipulations, the JMI criterion can be re-written as: